 Attending your Appointment

 Please bring your appointment card to each surgery attendance.
-Report to the receptionist on arrival and state your appointment time.
+Use the arrival screen to sign in for your appointment.

 Bring any medication, that you are taking, along to the surgery for doctor or nurse to check.